 This page is a verse by verse study of Acts 12:18-25.
 These verses describe events after Peter’s escape from prison.
 God strikes Herod dead.

-Story of Peter ends.
+Story of Peter Ends with Herod’s Death

 ¶ "At break of day, there was consternation among the soldiers about what had become of Peter.
 Herod made a search for him, but didn't find him, so then he examined the guards, and commanded that they be executed.
 Herod then went down from Judea to Caesarea, and spent time there."(Acts 12:18-19).